 There has been a lot of research done on the importance of nature and getting children out into the wild – and at Bush Kidz, we are committed to providing a beautiful, natural, and safe environment for children to explore and play in.
-We know that today’s digital age is seeing kids spending more time inside and behind devices and screens, which is why it’s so important to instil a love of nature and the outdoors!
+We know that today’s digital age is seeing children spending more time inside and behind devices and screens, which is why it’s so important to instil a love of nature and the outdoors!

 Research has shown that children spending time outdoors is great for their motor skills, social skills and their psychological development; not to mention that physical health is improved when children spend time in nature.

 At Bush Kidz we provide play-based learning in a natural setting where you can be assured of a safe, respectful, and fun environment for your children to play and stay.
 We wanted to share some of our top tips for helping your children to develop a love of nature.

 Make a garden